muprosoftware/knowledge.muprosoftware.com/src/content/docs/en/introduction.md

 Check out our Github [**organization**](https://github.com/orgs/muprosoftware/) and [**discussion**](https://github.com/orgs/muprosoftware/discussions)!

+This website presents you a collection of general mesoscale simulation guidance starting from environment setup to visualizing data.
+Most of these knowledge is universal to any mesoscale simulation, applying not only to Mu-PRO SDK and software, but also to any other simulation programs.

 ### Mu-PRO SDK

 We understand each of our users has unique simulation needs, thus our current primary focus is to distribute the Mu-PRO SDK that provides core solvers to our customers and allow them to customize the main programs that utilize these core solvers.